hailinzeng/hailinzeng.github.com/resume.md

 - Responsibility:
 * 1) Fully in charge, except Leader election algorithm, util class (log, hash, and thread pool), and java client.
 * 2) The server use epoll + thread pool model for handing request.
 Client use epoll for async communication, and consistent hashing for load-balancing.
 * 3) Designed the Distributed Lock by starting a commit proposal with a uniq session id, queued in leader server, grant if previous lock request released or expired(heartbeat lost).
-Both Require and Release are keeping consensus agree between servers by Paxos.
+Both Require and Release are keeping consensus agreement between servers by Paxos.

 #### *Formal Equivalence Checking* ####
 - Duration: Jul, 2009 – Apr, 2011